-Join Drew Boyd for an in-depth discussion in this video How consumers buy, part of Understanding Consumer Behavior.
+Join Drew Boyd for an in-depth discussion in this video How consumers buy, part of Marketing Foundations: Understanding Consumer Behavior.

 - Consumers buy products and services in a systematic and almost predictable way.
 Even when they're not consciously aware of it.
 As a marketer, the better you understand their buying process, the more effective you'll be in promoting and selling your products.
 Customers follow a distinct set of steps when buying anything.
 That process may take a matter of seconds, such as an impulse purchase in a store, or it may take a matter of months, such as the purchase of a new home or car.